 There have been several criticisms of the program from the RPI community, as follows:

 - Its conception was primarily financially motivated;

-- Summer semesters are too short for a full course load (12 weeks vs. normal 14 weeks), creating high stress for students and faculty;
+- Summer semesters are too short for a full course load (six or 12 weeks vs. normal 14 weeks), creating high stress for students and faculty;

 - It may create student scheduling problems for core course requirements;